confidential-containers/cloud-api-adaptor/src/cloud-api-adaptor/docs/SecureComms.md

 ### Deploy CAA
 Use any of the option for installing CAA depending on the cloud driver used.

-### Deploy KBS-Operator
+### Deploy Trustee-Operator
-Deploy KBS-Operator by following instructions at [KBS Operator Getting Started](https://github.com/confidential-containers/kbs-operator?tab=readme-ov-file#getting-started).
+Deploy Trustee-Operator by following instructions at [trustee Operator Getting Started](https://github.com/confidential-containers/trustee-operator?tab=readme-ov-file#getting-started).

 Make sure to uncomment the secret generation as recommended for both public and private key (`kbs-auth-public-key` and `kbs-client` secrets).